Macrometacorp/docs/docs/cep/correlating-data.md

 ---
-sidebar_position: 8
+sidebar_position: 90
+title: Correlating Data
 ---

-# Correlating Data

 The stream processor can correlate data in order to detect patterns and trends in streaming data.
 Correlating can be done via patterns and sequences.